Frequently Asked Questions

 b) Complete and submit to THA the Request for Tenancy Approval (RFTA), you should receive this form from your potential tenant.

-c) After THA receives the completed RFTA an inspector will contact you to schedule the inspection which can take up to 15 days.
+c) After THA receives the completed RFTA an inspector will contact you.
+If the unit is ready, THA makes every effort to schedule the inspection within 5 business days.

 d) After the unit passes inspection, sign the lease with the tenant; the effective date of the lease is not sooner than the date the unit passes inspection.